eformsignen/eformsignen.github.io/help/chapter6.rst

 .. tip::

    Participants can be added only in the **Design form** step.
-Participants can be added up to 30 participants.
-For Workflow, you can add as many steps as you want.
+Up to 30 participants can be added.
+In the workflow, you can add as many steps as you want.
    You can adjust the order of steps by clicking and dragging a workflow step.
    To delete a step, click **-** on the right side of the step button.